The Library is open. See frequently asked questions.

 Artworks and documents

-• Frames can be fitted with glass or perspex.
-Items with loose powdery media should be framed with glass, as perspex has a static charge.
+- Frames can be fitted with glass or acrylic.
+Items with loose powdery media should be framed with glass to avoid static from acrylic glazing.
 In all cases there should be no contact between the item and the glazing.

-• Keep frames off the floor.
-Stand upright on blocks or pieces of foam if shelves are not available.
+- Do not store framed items on the floor.
+Stand upright on blocks or pieces of foam if they cannot be hung or shelves are not available.

-• Avoid rolling oversize items.
-If this is unavoidable, roll the item onto a wide diameter (at least 10 cm) cardboard tube, which has been covered with Tyvek™ or acid-free tissue.
+- Avoid rolling oversize items.
+If this is unavoidable, roll the item onto a wide diameter (at least 10 cm) cardboard tube, which has been wrapped with Tyvek™ or acid-free tissue.
 Wrap the rolled item with Tyvek™ or acid-free tissue.

-Due to the nature of paper used for faxes and newspapers, these have very short life spans.
-To preserve the information content of such items it is best to copy them.
-The techniques available include photocopying onto archival (acid-free) paper and microfilming.
-A separate fact sheet is available on storing newspapers.
+- Due to the nature of the paper used for newspapers, these have very short life spans.
+A separate fact sheet on storing newspapers is available.

-• It is important to have clean, dry hands or wear gloves when handling paper based materials because paper easily absorbs skin oil and perspiration, which can cause staining and degradation.
+- It is important to have clean, dry hands or wear nitrile gloves when handling paper-based material.

-• When carrying a framed work, grip both sides of the frame.
+- When carrying a framed work do not lift by the top edge, hold both sides of the frame.

-• If a valuable or fragile item is going to be handled frequently, it might be a good idea to create a duplicate.
-This way the duplicate can be referred to and the original stored away for preservation.
+- If a valuable or fragile item is going to be handled frequently, creating a copy or duplicate can reduce handling of the original and ensure its preservation.

-We are unable to give specific advice on conservation treatment of items.
-The advice we are able to give is limited to what we understand to be ethical and safe for people and items.
-For treatment purposes we recommend that you contact a professional conservator, who will be able to assess each individual item and give it appropriate treatment.
+We are unable to give specific advice on conservation of heritage items.
+We recommend you contact a professional conservator, who will be able to assess each individual item and recommend options to you.
 A conservator will charge a fee.